Confined Space Training Course

-Confined Spaces Training Certification
+Confined Space Training Certification

 Our entire library of training courses are accredited by the CPD Certification Service as adhering to the universally recognised Continuing Professional Development (CPD) guidelines.

-Upon passing the online assessment you will have the options to both print and download your Confined Spaces Training Certificate in PDF format.
+Upon passing the online assessment you will have the options to both print and download your Confined Space Certificate in PDF format.
 In addition to this an automated email will also be sent to your chosen email address containing a link to your certificate ensuring you always have access to a copy.

 Furthermore, a QR code is displayed on each certificate which when scanned by a smartphone links to our certification database.
 This allows employers, auditors and local authority inspectors, for example, to establish a certificates validity instantly and at any time.

 The aim of this Confined Spaces course is to provide a good level of knowledge on the dangers and hazards that surround working within confined spaces.
 It gives learners information on the important regulations that are in place to help protect workers who may need to enter confined spaces, as well as information on the essential elements to planning and working safely within a confined space.